The Age of Anne Boleyn – Wendy J. Dunn

 Daily Mail, http://img.dailymail.co.uk/i/pix/2007/03_01/boleynES1403_468x614.jpg

-There is a fourth portrait to consider – a drawing by Holbein depicting Anne Boleyn during her brief time as Queen.
+There is a third portrait to consider – a drawing by Holbein believed to depict Anne Boleyn during her brief time as Queen.
 It is evident is that this woman is not much older than that shown in the portraits of Jane Seymour and Mary Tudor.
 It is a portrait, I believe, of a woman who has not reached her middle thirties.

 * Scholars dispute whether Mary Boleyn actually attended the eighteen-year Queen, but I think why not?
 Sir Thomas Boleyn clearly had the necessary skills to develop a network of influential friends.
 I also believe his ambitions were such that he would have done all in his power to place both daughters in positions where they could improve the status of the Boleyn family at court and abroad.